leangjia/blender_docs/trunk/blender_docs/manual/render/eevee/render_settings/indirect_lighting.rst

 =======

 Cubemap Size
-   Display the Reflection Cubemaps present in the cache directly in the 3D View.
+   Display the Reflection Cubemaps present in the cache directly in the 3D Viewport.

 Irradiance Size
-   Display the Irradiance Samples present in the cache in the 3D View.
+   Display the Irradiance Samples present in the cache in the 3D Viewport.

 .. note::